Words and Music

 Members of the Greensboro (GA) Writer's Guild read selections of their writings around the theme of "Abandoned Rural America".
 A beautiful video about farm life in the early to mid twentieth century will include an interview with Bill and Sarah Matthews of Titus, AL. Added to the program was a hilarious Music Video by acclaimed Cowboy humorist and former large animal veterinarian, Baxter Black which drew great laughter and applause from the audience.

-KELLY president Kathy Willis opens the program with words about the KELLY, the DEPOT, ARA, and the musicians |
+KELLY president Kathy Willis opens the program with words about

 No comments: